-Twice a day, the barns are flushed clean with recycled water, including water that has been recycled from the creamery.
+Twice a day the barns are flushed clean with recycled water.
 Manure from the barn is also scraped by tractor into a holding pond.
-From there, it goes through a separator, which separates solids from liquids.
-The solids are composted and the liquids are piped into a second pond that is covered with an enormous tarp.
-Under the tarp, the liquid manure is transformed by bacteria, through the process of anaerobic digestion.
-The result of this sustainable practice is renewable energy in the form of methane gas, carbon dioxide and a small amount of hydrogen sulfite.
+From there, the manure goes through a separator, which splits solids from liquids.
+The solids are then composted while the liquids are piped into a second pond covered with an enormous tarp.
+Under the tarp, the liquid manure is transformed by bacteria through the process of anaerobic digestion.
+The result of this sustainable practice is renewable energy in the form of methane gas, carbon dioxide, and a small amount of hydrogen sulfite.

-The tarp that covers the pond captures the gas.
-It is then pumped to a combustion engine where it fuels a generator and creates electricity.
-The heat created in the process is used to heat water for the dairy.
-This 180-degree Fahrenheit water is used to clean barns.
+The tarp captures the gas, which is pumped to a combustion engine where it fuels a generator and creates electricity.
+The heat created in the process provides 180° F water that is used to clean barns on the dairy farm.

-There are many benefits to this system in addition to the energy it generates.
-The most important is that it prevents methane gas, a greenhouse gas that is 23 times more detrimental than carbon dioxide, from entering the atmosphere.
-In addition, it greatly eliminates odors on the farm and significantly reduces flies.
-Two byproducts, separated solids and leftover liquids, are used as organic fertilizer on pastures.
-The system allows the Straus dairy to run electrical meters in reverse and to offset electrical usage from other meters at the farm.
+There are many benefits to this system beyond the energy it generates.
+The most important is preventing methane gas from entering the atmosphere.
+Methane is a greenhouse gas and a short-term pollutant that is 86 times more detrimental than carbon dioxide within a 20-year period.
+The system also greatly eliminates odors on the farm and significantly reduces flies.
+In addition, two byproducts — separated solids and leftover liquids — are used as organic fertilizer on pastures.
+Plus, the system allows the Straus Dairy Farm to run electrical meters in reverse and to offset electrical usage from other meters at the farm.